SmartPracticeschool/llSPS-INT-711-Intelligent-Customer-Help-Desk-with-Smart-Document-Understanding/README.md

 Project video link is :

-The flow will found in "flows.json" file.
+The flow will be found in "flows.json" file.